str8outtaheap/heapwn/SECCON/manager.md

 #### ~ Remove

 `Remove` free's **only** the malloc pointer, it doesn't zero out the entry in the chunk array.
 However, it does zero out the byte value in the bytearray.
-There is definitely a way to create a double-free scenario via this indirect UAF but I didn't purse this path towards exploiting the binary.
+There is definitely a way to create a double-free scenario via this indirect UAF but I didn't pursue this path towards exploiting the binary.

 ![img4](https://github.com/xerof4ks/heapwn/blob/master/SECCON/img/remove_key.png)